WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-06-Is-testing-bouncing.markdown

 that may be accumulating.

 I was seeing some of these sorts of accumulations at Microsoft.
-Problems would get all the way to market, expensive problems that could not be repaired with a simple roll back and "I am sorry."
+Problems would get all the way to market.
+Expensive problems that could not be repaired with a simple roll back and "I am sorry."
 Most of them got through because there was not the type of scrutiny we used to employ when there were people whose specialty was looking for product risk.
 I believe the